-SymDiff (aka Symbolic Differencing) is an infrastructure for leveraging and extending program verification to reason about program changes (differential program analysis).
-There are several opportunities for differential program analysis, including (a) performing incremental analysis, (b) use previous versions as a spec to provide relative correctness, and (c) exploit structural similarity to use more scalable and automated abstractions.
+SymDiff is an infrastructure for leveraging and extending program verification to reason about relationship between two programs, or about program differences (hence differential program analysis).
+There are several opportunities for differential analysis, including (a) performing incremental analysis, (b) use one program as a spec to provide relative correctness, (c) check differential properties (such as equivalence) and (d) exploit structural similarity to use more scalable abstractions.

 The tool is language-independent and works at the level of Boogie programming language.
 The intent is to be able to target various source languages (C, C++, .NET, x86) using translators to Boogie.
 We currently have a front end for C and Boogie programs for download.